 - Dr. Durba Mitra, Assistant Professor, Studies of Women, Gender, and Sexuality, Harvard University

 - Taslima Akhter, Photographer and Organizer, Bangladesh Garments Sramik Shanghati

 - Barrister Jyotirmoy Barua, Advocate, Supreme Court of Bangladesh

 - Dr. Seuty Sabur, Associate Professor, Department of Economics and Social Sciences, BRAC University, Bangladesh

-- Dr. Dina Siddiqi, Clinical Associate Professor, Liberal Studies, New York University
+- Dr. Dina M. Siddiqi, Clinical Associate Professor, Liberal Studies, New York University

 - Dr. Nafisa Tanjeem, Assistant Professor, Global Studies and Women’s, Gender, and Sexuality Studies, Lesley University